Austropotamobius pallipes: Distribution

 It is found from the easterly Balkan Peninsula to Spain and reaches its northerly limit in Great Britain, as well as Ireland (where it is considered introduced), where it is limited to some regions only: its highest densities are in chalk streams.
 A. pallipes is the only crayfish found in Ireland, occurring over limestone areas in rivers, streams, canals, and lakes.
-In France, A. pallipes is found in streams such as the Mornante and Sellon, two small tributaries of the Dorlay in the Loire department.
-It is protected as a heritage species.
+In France, A. pallipes is found in streams such as the Mornante and Sellon, two small tributaries of the Dorlay in the Loire department, where it is protected as a heritage species.
+It is also among the emblematic species of many French Natura 2000 sites as it tends to be less and less common in France while it used to be present in most rivers before North American crayfish species were introduced during the 20th century.

 It has also been introduced to Corsica, Liechtenstein, and Portugal (from where it is now extirpated).

 It was once found across most of Great Britain; however its distribution is rapidly shrinking, and it is recorded in Yorkshire, central and northern England, east Kent, eastern Wales, the Candover Brook that flows into the Itchen in Hampshire; parts of Essex, and several long headwaters of the River Thames, where it competes with the introduced noble crayfish, itself also facing competition from the introduced signal crayfish.
-Dowdeswell Reservoir, Gloucestershire, has the species and during works of 1998, Severn Trent ensured its protection.
+Dowdeswell Reservoir, Gloucestershire, has the species, and during works of 1998, Severn Trent ensured its protection.
 Disease from invasive species has wiped it from the naturally alkaline River Frome, Bristol, 2007–08.